Dylonni/42_IOT/p1/README.md

 $ kubectl get nodes -o wide
 ```

-You should see all of the nodes connected to your cluster with some info about the them.
+You should see all of the nodes connected to your cluster with some info about them.

 ![screenp1](../docs/screenp1.png)